 Current Santa Cruz County COVID-19 Case Information

-The information above represents cases reported and verified by Santa Cruz County Health Services by 5PM the previous day.
-Cases received after 5PM will be included on the next day’s totals.
+The information above represents cases reported and verified by Santa Cruz County Health Services by 5:00 P.M.
+Cases received after 5:00 P.M. will be included on the next day’s totals.
 Totals may vary slightly from those found on the Arizona Dept. of Health Services website.

 COVID-19 spreads through the air when an infected person coughs or sneezes.
 Symptoms are thought to appear within 2 to 14 days after exposure and consist of fever, cough, runny nose, or difficulty breathing.
 Those considered at highest risk for contracting the virus are individuals with travel to an area where the virus is spreading, or individuals in close contact with a person who is diagnosed as having COVID-19.
 Public health officials are working with anybody who may have been exposed.

 Public health officials are advising residents that flu and other respiratory diseases are circulating in the community, and are recommending everyone get a flu shot and follow basic prevention guidelines.

 If you have recently traveled to an area where COVID-19 is circulating, and have developed fever with cough or shortness of breath within 14 days of your travel, or have had contact with someone who is suspected to have 2019 novel coronavirus, please stay home.
 Most people with COVID-19 develop mild symptoms.
 If you have mild symptoms, please do not seek medical care, but do stay home and practice social distancing from others in the household where possible.
 If you do have shortness of breath or more severe symptoms, please call your health care provider to get instructions before arriving.

 |Best Practices for Re-Opening Retail Food Establishments During the COVID-19 Pandemic||Best Practices for Re-Opening Retail Food Establishments During the COVID-19 Pandemic – Food Safety Checklist||Glove Use Guidance|